our-ark/.github/profile/README.md

 This compounding feedback loop is the engine of progress.

+---

 ## AI Native

 AI Native is the destination.

 It is the state where the boundary between:

-- what the human does
+* what the human does
-- and what their agent does
+* what their agent does

 begins to disappear.